arefeen/DeepPASTA/README.md

-If you have any question or suggestion please feel free to email: aaref001@ucr.edu or ashraful.arefeen@csebuet.org
+Note: If you have any question or suggestion please feel free to email: aaref001@ucr.edu or ashraful.arefeen@csebuet.org